haxwithaxe/certdeploy/CONTRIBUTING.md

 \*.md files.
 Just follow the existing patterns in the documentation unless your changes are specifically (and only) changing patterns globally.

+Some extra rules for the README.md:
+- variable and dictionary key names, and inline commands and code get single back ticks.
+- Environmental variables, literal values, variable values including numbers get double back ticks.
+- Anywhere a default value from the code is redeclared add an html comment like the following ``<!--DEFAULT FROM CODE-->`` at the end of the line to make it easier to audit the docs for defaults that need updating.
+Most of the instances of this are in just three places, but not all of them.

 :::{tip}
    Please notice that the [GitHub web interface] provides a quick way of propose changes in `certdeploy`'s files.
 While this mechanism can